kimbstocker/RubyTerminalApp/README.md

 ```
 Visit https://www.ruby-lang.org/en/documentation/installation/ for more info on how to install Ruby on your device.

-To have the best experience with this App, please also install Ruby Gems 'colorize' and 'terminal-table'
+To have the best experience with this App, please also install Ruby Gems 'colorize' and 'terminal-table'.

 You could run a script file below to automatically install all Gems and dependencies.